-Within one business day after you call the PCL, you receive an email with de-identified written documentation of the recommendations made by the UW psychiatrist you spoke with.
-Below is an example consult note that shows the level of detail our psychiatrists provide.
+Within one business day after you call the PCL, you should receive an email with de-identified written documentation of the recommendations made by the UW psychiatrist you spoke with.
+Below is an example consult note that shows the level of detail our psychiatrists provide as well as standard disclaimer language.
+If you do not receive the note, please email or call us and we are happy to resend it to you.

 Example Documentation